KyleFranklin/Cryptography-Programs/README.md

 # Cryptography-Programs
-These are some programms i worte in java that are for breaking some cryptographic cipher
+These are some programms i worte in java that are for breaking some cryptographic cipher. these codes were writen while i was takiong my cryptography class at UCF.